nova-labs/meetup2apricot/docs/user-manual/configuration.rst

 .. |Nova Labs Accounting Codes| replace:: The Nova Labs wiki

-Meetup2apricot would extract accounting code *RO* from event title "RO: Robot Group Meetup" and use the ``CODES_TO_TAGS`` mapping to apply tags *electronics* and *3d-printing* to the event.
+Meetup2apricot would extract accounting code *RO* from event name "RO: Robot Group Meetup" and use the ``CODES_TO_TAGS`` mapping to apply tags *electronics* and *3d-printing* to the event.